upspin/upspin/doc/signup.md

 Once you are registered in the key server, the next step is to create a directory that will host your Upspin tree.
-This will of course be done in the directory server you have registered above.
+This will of course be done in the directory server you have registered.

 If you are planning to run your own Upspin directory and store servers, you must deploy them now, once you are registered with the key server.